heptarch/heptarch.github.io/drafts/demon.md

 "Because you---or rather, I---cannot be saddled with that and expect a chair at Edinburgh."

-"But the child---" ”---will be well-loved by my parents, I can assure you.
+"But the child---" "---will be well-loved by my parents, I can assure you.
 My father will arrange something in the parish register."

 "And how am I to view her?"
 The dwindling flame is his answer.